uniphil/ones-and-zeros/writeups/2018-07-14-ones-and-zeros/writeup.md

 > It's a time and money commitment that not everyone can make

-I hope to run workshops in Kingston, Toronto, and Ottawa to start, and I beleive there is an audience for this in each of those places.
+I hope to run workshops in Kingston, Toronto, and Ottawa to start, and I believe there is an audience for this in each of those places.
 At least I hope.